 First, some basic definitions:

-Inbound marketing is defined as a strategy for promoting a company, a product, or its services using a variety of content venues such as blogs, videos, e-books, newsletters, whitepapers, social media, and other forms of what generally falls under the umbrella of content marketing.
+This is a strategy for promoting a company, a product, or its services using a variety of content venues such as blogs, videos, e-books, newsletters, whitepapers, social media, and other forms of what generally falls under the umbrella of content marketing.
 Once a web visitor has come to a site, he or she finds quality, credible content that helps build confidence and trust between this visitor and the company and, with trust, ultimately sales.

 Because pull marketing is so focused on SEO, the “pulling” needs to happen first before the inbound marketing can be successful.
 This shows how closely interlinked the two are.
 Pull marketing is not new, but it has not always been so online focused.

-Pull and Inbound Marketing Introduces Tickle Me Elmo
+Pull Marketing and Inbound Marketing Introduce Tickle Me Elmo

 Tyco did not use the Internet for its pull marketing, since, in 1996, few people were even sure what the Internet was, let alone how to make it work for them.
 It advertised the coming toy in magazines and on television, had it written about in magazines directed toward parents (in other words, using a PR strategy), and employed a number of other venues to get the word out.